apigee-127/volos/swagger/README.md

 #### Cache & Quota middleware

-Volos modules are applied in a Swagger path or operation with the "x-volos-apply" extension.
+Volos modules are applied in a Swagger path or operation with the "x-a127-apply" extension.
 In the example below, we have examples of applying a cache ("cache") and a quota ("quota").
 In each case, we're applying with the Volos defaults.

     paths:
       /cached:
-        x-volos-apply:
+        x-a127-apply:
           cache: {}
       /quota:
-        x-volos-apply:
+        x-a127-apply:
           quota: {}

 #### OAuth authorization

-Volos authorization is applied in a Swagger path or operation with the "x-volos-authorizations" extension.
-In the example below, we are requiring that the request is using an OAuth Token validated by the "oauth2" resource requiring the "scope1" scope.
-(Note: Additional scopes could also be required by space-delimiting them or using an array.)
+Once you've defined a Volos OAuth provider in x-a127-services, you may use standard Swagger 2.0 authorization constructs to delegate to it.
+This is done by creating a SecurityDefinition like so:

+    securityDefinitions:
+      oauth2:
+        type: oauth2
+        scopes: []
+        flow: accessCode
+        authorizationUrl: ignored
+        tokenUrl: ignored

+SecurityDefinition Notes:

+  - The SecurityDefinition name (in this case, "oauth2") MUST match the name of the x-a127-service name.
+  - "type" MUST be "oauth2"
+  - The remainder of the fields do not affect operation and are for documentation only.

+Once you've defined the SecurityDefinition, you can apply it to your operations.
+The following will require a valid OAuth token for the scope "scope1" on the "GET /secured" operation using the provider called "oauth2":

     /secured:
-      x-volos-authorizations:
+      get:
+      security:
+        -
+          oauth2:
+            - scope1

+Deprecated: Volos authorization may also applied in a Swagger path or operation with the "x-a127-authorizations" extension.
+The example below performs the same function as above: It requires that the request is using an OAuth Token validated by the "oauth2" resource requiring the "scope1" scope.
+(Additional scopes could be required
+by space-delimiting them or using an array.)

+    /secured:
+      x-a127-authorizations:
         oauth2:
           scope: "scope1"